sofiacinalli/SMPE-2025-2026/Project 1 - Notes.md

 python3 "Test parallelQuicksort.py"
 [900000, 0.144466, 0.14656, 0.122316]

-6) After that i procedure with the graph, so the complet algorithm is:
+6) After that, in order to procedure with the graph, the complet algorithm is on PROJECT 1 - code:

 And the resoult are:
 First time: